 It is possible to design the system to send reminders to physicians about their virtual visits with their patients, meetings with other doctors, pathologists, and physicians.
 They can attend these meetings from anywhere, anytime, using an internet connection.

-- Telehealth – Healthcare providers are looking for smarter and advanced telehealth systems for better efficiency and automation of time-consuming processes.
+- Telehealth – Healthcare providers are looking for smarter and advanced telehealth systems for better efficiency and automation of time-consuming processes and better healthcare management.

 OSP offers a customized telehealth platform, with a host of features including telemedicine, appointment reminders, patient scheduling, and digital patient intake forms.
 Our solution simplifies the transmission of digital images so a provider can make a diagnosis without meeting the patient in person saving time, and money.

-Customized medical billing systems can easily handle patient payments and co-payments, and the collections worklists and denial tracking tools help you manage account receivables.
+Customized healthcare payment systems can easily handle patient payments and co-payments, and the collections worklists and denial tracking tools help you manage account receivables.